 Have your recent travels left you feeling unfulfilled?
 Are the Gothic cathedrals that once captured your heart no longer providing the spiritual sustenance they once did?
 Does the ho-hum sight of yet another Madonna and Child portrait have you crying "What else is there?" and begging for a sign from above?
 Perhaps it's time to open your heart.
 You won't be alone.

-The global religious travel market is a nearly $20 billion-per-year industry, with trips of the spirit in a strong period of ascendancy.
-Millions of the faithful, the skeptical or the curious are embarking on journeys to the world's most mystically imbued places.
+The global religious travel market is booming, with millions of the faithful, the skeptical or the curious embarking on journeys to the world's most mystically imbued places.
 Be it a weekend stay at a working Buddhist monastery, an excursion to discover your Native American spirit animal or a two-week living Bible trip with your local congregation, flocks of people are integrating their travel experiences with a spiritual bent.

 Is a religious trip right for you?

 The Pilgrim: Who's Going?

 "Meaningful," "spiritual" and "religious" travel may be little more than modern catch phrases, but travelers have been making pilgrimages throughout history.
 From time immemorial, religious travel has been about celebrating and solidifying one's faith, by means of fellowship, charity, mindfulness or solitude.
 In the 16th century, Spanish Jesuits traveled to Paraguay, Brazil and Argentina to establish missions among the native people (though it must be said that their colonial pursuits were ultimately unwelcome; the Jesuits were expelled in the mid-18th century).
 Buddhist hermits made the journey to spend long periods in caves meditating.
 As part of coming-of-age rites, many African tribes sent their young males off on "spirit quests"; often painful or frightening, this initiation into adulthood was nonetheless a necessary trip.